Updated: August 8, 2022 by Kristen Chapple

 As for the majority of cats that can’t digest milk, it is best to avoid it.
 If your cat drinks some, there are two possible consequences.
 An upset tummy is the most common result of drinking milk.
 It takes about 6 to 10 hours for discomfort to show.
 However, it is not a big deal.
 It will go away by itself, just don’t allow your cat to get more milk.
 So, milk is not dangerous or anything like it for your cat.
 Vomiting and diarrhea aren’t fun for cats, though.
 Neither, it’s fun for cat parents for that matter.

 Believe it or not, some cats may be allergic to milk, so you should be sure to know if can cats drink milk before giving them some!
 It’s not as common as lactose intolerance, but it is possible.
 Fortunately, unless your cat drinks gallons of milk, it is not a serious threat.
 Your cat might experience itchy skin, hair loss, vomiting, bloating, and other symptoms of an upset stomach.
 If any of these symptoms are serious contact your vet.
-But, in most cases, excluding milk and dairy products from your cat’s diet is enough to solve the problem.
+But, in most cases, excluding milk and dairy products such as cheese, yogurt, and any kind of ice cream from your cat’s diet is enough to solve the problem.